 It even has a page where you can scratch and sniff a lavender field.

-30. Montessori: Number Work
+31. Montessori: Number Work

-I love these Montessori books with sandpaper tracing.
 Number Work is all about tracing numbers, but there are others as well, including Letter Work and Shape Work.
-These are fantastic to help with prewriting practice!

-Montessori Books for Age 2-3
+Best Montessori Books for 2-Year-Olds

-The books I’ve chosen for ages 2-3 are going to introduce feelings, following directions, gratitude, sharing, and helping around the house.
-Kids are more capable at age 2 than many give them credit for!
+These Montessori books for 2-year-olds introduce feelings, following directions, gratitude, sharing, and helping around the house.

-31. Little Monkey Calms Down
+32. Little Monkey Calms Down

 I’ll talk a lot more about emotional literacy in the age 3-4 section, but it’s never too early to start talking about feelings.

 This board book, Little Monkey Calms Down, is a very simple and engaging introduction to this topic.
-My 2.5-year-old son loves this story and can really relate to it.

-32. Pancakes!: An Interactive Recipe Book
+33. Pancakes!: An Interactive Recipe Book

 Whenever it makes sense, I love involving my toddlers in the kitchen using their platform (also called kitchen helper, toddler tower, or learning tower).